 Information to Consider

 You are entitled to certain information about our operations and our performance under the CRA.
-You may review today the public section of our most recent CRA evaluation, prepared by the Office of the Comptroller of the Currency (OCC), and a list of services provided at each branch.
-You may also have access to the following additional information, which we will make available to you at a branch within five calendar days after you make a request to us: (1) A map showing the assessment area containing the branch, which is the area in which the OCC evaluates our CRA performance in this community; (2) information about our branches in this assessment area; (3) a list of services we provide at those locations; (4) data on our lending performance in this assessment area; and (5) copies of all written comments received by us that specifically relate to our CRA performance in this assessment area, and any responses we have made to those comments.
+The most recent version of ASB’s CRA Performance Evaluation, prepared by the Office of the Comptroller of the Currency (OCC), is available here: http://www.occ.gov/static/cra/craeval/jul13/708384.pdf.
+You may also access to the following additional information, which we will make available to you at a branch within five calendar days after you make a request at any branch: (1) A map showing the assessment area containing the branch, which is the area in which the OCC evaluates our CRA performance in this community; (2) information about our branches in this assessment area; (3) a list of services we provide at those locations; (4) data on our lending performance in this assessment area; and (5) copies of all written comments received by us that specifically relate to our CRA performance in this assessment area, and any responses we have made to those comments.
 If we are operating under an approved strategic plan, you may also have access to a copy of that plan.